South Burnett Community Leadership Program

-Now in its third year this community led initiative is on track to for long-term leadership development.
-Past participants now manage a busy program of alumni events, including monthly gatherings and two leadership workshops a year.
+Now in its sixth year this community led initiative is on track to for long-term leadership development.
+From over 100 past participants volunteer teams now manage a busy program of alumni events, including monthly gatherings and two leadership workshops a year.
 This growing leadership alumni aims to support each other to lead key projects to build a vibrant and resilient South Burnett community.

 See the venue and accommodation here.

 McAllister Leadership is working with Vision21 to support this alumni of past participants of leadership programs to foster the development of leadership across Queensland.
 McAllister Leadership and another Building Rural Leaders' past presenter, Quentin Jones, now with CLS360, brought this alumni together and are now working to develop a Business Plan for the organisation to ramp up its effectiveness in growing leadership for the benefit of Queensland communities, while continually developing leadership capacity for the alumni members to take their leadership to the next level.

 Vision 21 has been successful in leading the establishment of several leadership development opportunities in Queensland, to provide this critical learning opportunity for others.

 McAllister Leadership brings new concepts in leadership and experiential learning processes to a new audience of Masters in Science and Agriculture students from, so far, 51 different countries.